antonagestam/collectfast/README.md

 Installation
 ------------

+Install the app using pip:

+    pip install -e git+https://github.com/antonagestam/collectfast.git@0.1.1#egg=collectfast

-Make sure you have this in your settings file:
+Make sure you have this in your settings file and add `'collectfast'` to your `INSTALLED_APPS`:

     STATICFILES_STORAGE = "storages.backends.s3boto.S3BotoStorage"
     AWS_PRELOAD_METADATA = True

-And add `'collectfast'` to your `INSTALLED_APPS`:

     INSTALLED_APPS = (
         …
         'collectfast',